LYTE-studios/django-framer-api/api/blogs/templates/embed/README.md

-# LYTE Blog Embed System
+# Blovio Blog Embed System

-A lightweight, customizable blog embed system that allows you to display your LYTE-generated blog posts on any website.
+A lightweight, customizable blog embed system that allows you to display your Blovio-generated blog posts on any website.

 ## Features